Difference Between Biofuel and Biodiesel

 Biofuels produce more energy than required because the process involved in the production is fast and convenient.

-Biofuels are usually in a gaseous and liquid state after production thereby making it easy to get rid of the by-products.
+Biofuels are in a gaseous and liquid state after production thereby making it easy to get rid of the by-products.

 Biofuel is therefore made from non-living materials.
 This is an added advantage to the environment as there will be no hindrance to the growth of plants.